 Once you’ve seen the pseudo-craters keep following road 848.
 There are many great stops along the way, that offer superb photo-opportunities, and these are way too many to list here.
 As you drive along road 848 you come to a crossroad, where you can make a right turn to Dimmuborgir rock formations, which is your next stop.

 Dimmuborgir, on the east side of the lake, are a badlands of lava pillars, caves, rugged crags and towering rocks.
 Some of the rocks reach 20 meters (65 ft) in height, forming almost unearthly and alien castles and towers.
 This is a great place to visit and there are many great hiking trails.
-The hiking routes are all relatively easy and the longest one only takes a few hours to complete.
-Each will offer a fantastic view of the strange natural phenomenon that Dimmuborgir is.
+The hiking routes are all relatively easy and the longest one only takes a few hours to complete, and will offer you a chance to see many of the strange rock formations, like the Kirkjan.
 They also offer plenty of great photo opportunities.
 Make sure you don’t forget your camera in the car.

 Here’s a fun fact!
 If you’re into metal music you might recognize the name of this attraction.
 The Norwegian band Dimmu Borgir is one of the most prominent metal bands out there.
 Whether they have their name from this attraction is hard to say, but in Nordic Christian lore Dimmuborgir is believed to be the place where Satan landed when he was cast out of the heavens.
 There he created the catacombs of hell.
 And if you know Dimmu Borgir, you also know that they are rather fond of lore like this.